This is our story. How we started. How we grew. Where we are going.

 Hine Labels began life in a back room at the Old Rectory in Whiston, Rotherham, where the Hine family lived.
-Peter Hine retired from his engineering career, and bought from his employer a Hot Foil printing machine.
-The idea was that he supplied his old company with labels.
+Peter Hine retired from his engineering career, and bought a Hot Foil printing machine from his employer.
+The idea was that he’d supply his old employer with labels.
 Quickly, Peter gained a reputation locally as a talented label-maker.
 Things grew from there.

-At age 74, Beatie starts her new career in label-making.
-A natural organiser, many of the systems and processes still used today were devised by her.
-In another era she would have been recognised as a successful businesswoman in her own right.
+In another era, she would have been recognised as a successful businesswoman in her own right.
 Inspirationally, Beatie eventually retired at the age of 100 after 26 years in the business.
-Her legacy of family values combined with incredible efficiency still underpins the company today.
+Her legacy of family values, combined with incredible efficiency, still underpins the company today.

-The business quickly outgrew the family home and moved to Westgate in the middle of Rotherham, where William and Peter proved to be the Technical experts, while Beatie did the organising.
+The business quickly outgrew the family home and moved to Westgate in the middle of Rotherham, where Bill and Peter proved to be the Technical experts, while Beatie did the organising.

 A computer arrives.
-The only person with time is Zena Hine who after years of hard work at the saddlery, was hoping to become a lady of leisure.
-It is found that Zena has a natural flair for technology.
-She learned computing and turned her hand to managing the accounts and later became a director of the company – a position she holds to this day.
+The only person with time is Zena Hine, who after years of hard work at the saddlery, was hoping to become a lady of leisure.
+It is realised that Zena has a natural flair for technology.
+She learned computing and turned her hand to managing the accounts – later becoming a director of the company; a position she holds to this day.

-Having bought five more hot foil machines the family found that they needed to again move premises, and bought a factory on Fitzwilliam Rd.
+Having bought five more hot foil machines, the family found that they needed to move premises again.
+We bought a factory on Fitzwilliam Road.

-We progressed to owning five UV Flexo presses producing Labels, Tags, Tickets, Luggage Tags and many more products.
+We progressed, now owning five UV Flexo presses producing Labels, Tags, Tickets, Luggage Tags, and many more other products.

-We now need an office supervisor and finishing and despatch supervisor.
+We now need an office supervisor, and a finishing and despatch supervisor.
 In come Dawn and Trevor.

-More people needed in all areas of the business.
-In come Dave, Mac, Rich, Sid, Chris, Kelly, Paul.
-Another Director, Ken is appointed who stayed with the business for 20 years.
+As we grow, more people are needed in all areas of the business.
+In come Dave, Mac, Richard, Sid, Chris, Kelly, and Paul.
+Another Director, Ken, is appointed who stayed with the business for 20 years.

-Anita joins the company to look after HR, Quality, and Health and Safety.
+Anita joins the company to look after HR, Quality, and Health & Safety.
 Having completed an MBA in the late 90’s, Anita was able to help in the management of the company as it continued to grow.
-Enabling Bill to concentrate on special projects and technical developments in his role as CEO, Anita has recently been appointed Managing Director.
-Together, they have ambitious plans to take forward the growth of the company.

-We become one of the first adopters of digital printing technology with the introduction of a Xeikon press.
+We become one of the first adopters of digital printing technology in the UK with the introduction of a Xeikon press.

-We are approached to develop a more environmentally-friendly version of flexible packaging, i.e. pouches.
-Two years later, printing on our low migration Screen Inkjet digital press, we have finally built a ground-breaking finishing machine to fulfill this vision.
+We are approached to develop a more environmentally-friendly version of flexible packaging.
+Printing on our low migration Screen Inkjet digital press, we start to research and develop a ground-breaking finishing machine to fulfill this vision.

 The world closes down during the Covid-19 pandemic.
 But for us, it is a time of evolution.
-With a new factory extension, brand-identity, a new flexible packaging line in production, and our new ecommerce site, coming to fruition, we look forward to an exciting future.
+With a new factory extension already underway, a new brand identity, and an online ordering system coming to fruition, we look forward to an exciting future.